DyfanJones/ConfigINI/README.md

 ## Benchmark:

-Finally ConfigINI is faster than the other INI parsers available in R (to my knowledge) :)
+Finally ConfigINI is pretty fast.
+Here is a quick comparison

 ``` r
 # get inih from r-universe for benchmark